HoffmannAlex/Hack-GMail-Account-with-AI/README.md

 **This repository is provided solely for LEARNING, RESEARCH, and AUTHORIZED SECURITY AUDITS.**

 **The tool leverages the PASS REVELATOR API to demonstrate password analysis concepts.
-For additional information on email account protection and password auditing, see:**
+For additional information on email account protection and password hacking, see:**
 👉 https://www.passwordrevelator.net/en/passbreaker

 ![PassBreaker Logo](./PASSBREAKER.png)